nbedos/cistern/README.md

 * Improving quality by adding tests

 # Features
-## Monitor pipelines of repositories hosted on GitHub or GitLab from the command line
+## Monitor pipelines of GitHub or GitLab repository
 This is as simple as running `git push && citop` to monitor the pipelines triggered by your last `push` or running `citop <commit>` to monitor a specific commit. citop will show the status, timings and logs of pipelines, stages and jobs.